grommunio/grommunio-documentation/kb/autodiscover.rst

 ------------

 Autodiscover is a HTTP-based discovery protocol that helps users configure their email client settings automatically.
-Autodiscover uses the Domain Name System (DNS) to locate the Mail server that hosts a user's mailbox, and then retrieves the necessary configuration settings.
+To locate the Autodiscover endpoint itself, a client can utilize the Domain Name System (DNS).
+When joined to an ActiveDirectory domain, it can also do AD queries for Service Connection Point objects.

-When a user sets up a new email account or changes their existing email client settings, the email client sends an Autodiscover request to the Mail server.
+When a user sets up a new email account or changes their existing email client settings, the email client sends an Autodiscover request to the Autodiscover server.
-The Autodiscover request is an HTTP POST request that contains the user's email address and domain name.
-The Exchange server then responds with an Autodiscover XML file that contains the necessary configuration settings.
+The Autodiscover request is an HTTP POST request that contains the user's email address.
+The Autodiscover server then responds with an XML response that contains the necessary configuration settings.

-The Autodiscover XML file contains information such as the Mail server name, server version, authentication methods, and SSL certificate information.
+The Autodiscover XML response contains information such as the list of supported mail protocols and transports (e.g. MSRPC/RPCH/MAPIHTTP, IMAP, SMTP, etc.) and the connection parameters for those (e.g. name of the home server, HTTP endpoint URLs).
 The email client uses this information to configure the user's email account automatically.